 - Spray the bottom and sides of a 6-quart oval slow cooker with cooking spray.

-- Rub the ribs liberally with bbq seasoning.
+- Rub the ribs liberally with barbecue seasoning.
 Add additional seasoning to your taste.
 Arrange the ribs over the beans.
-Sprinkle with garlic salt
+Sprinkle with garlic salt.

 - Drizzle the ribs with 1 cup barbecue sauce.

-- Cover tightly and cook on low for 8-10 hours or on high for 4-6 hours or until the ribs are fork tender.
+- Lock lid into place cooking on low for 8-10 hours or on high for 4-6 hours or until the ribs are fork tender.

-- Rest uncovered for 15 minutes then gently stir.
+- Let stand uncovered for 15 minutes then gently stir.